 I was born and raised for the first sixteen years of my life in Port-au-Prince, Haiti.
 While my family can claim a rich mix of European and African ethnic and cultural heritage, I was not aware of any familial connection to Wales.
 Nonetheless, I was tickled about my newly-given “Welsh identity” which I have learned to joyfully embrace.

 In addition to being from Haiti I also hail from Northern Virginia where I have lived ever since I moved from Haiti.
 In terms of ordained ministry, I studied at the Virginia Theological Seminary (VTS), class of 2005, and I have served as Associate Rector at St. Luke’s, Alexandria for over nine years.
-I am currently a candidate for the Doctor in Ministry at VTS.
+I recently received my Doctor in Ministry degree at VTS.
 My husband Scott and I both studied music in college.
 He is a composer and pianist in the classical tradition and has written a number of commissioned works.
 We both enjoy going to concerts, reading, and absorbing the beauty of nature.

-I am humbled and excited to be called as Covenant Rector of the Brandywine Collaborative Ministries.
+I am humbled and excited to serve as Rector of the Brandywine Collaborative Ministries.
 I admire the vision and commitment of the people of Ascension, Calvary, and Grace.
-Together we are embarking on a great new venture, and I am convinced that, with God’s blessing and help, a bright future lies ahead.
+Together we are embarking on a great venture, and I am convinced that, with God’s blessing and help, a bright future lies ahead.

 The Rev. Christopher C. Moore was named as a permanent team member of the BCM ministry.
 He serves as assistant to the Covenant Rector, The Rev. Ketlen Solak, and will, with her, share the preaching rotation at the three member churches.